qwe2820435o2/SceneGuide/Design/Counting scheme design (3) - Link Of The Consumption.md

 > In principle, redis data is unreliable due to problems such as cache failure, memory recycling, and persistence strategy selection, and the data in mysql shall prevail

 * The cache invalidation time is 8 hours to ensure the final consistency of the cache and database data
+* Check the cache first, if not, check it from the database